 Churches Together in Bridport and District, displayed the fourteen Stations of the Cross at various locations throughout Bridport and West Bay during Holy Week and Easter 2016.
 The Stations of the Cross graphically depict the various interactions Jesus has along his final journey to Calvary.
 Fifteen local artists produced the stations, each set against a different local backdrop, and many using contemporary figures.
 The fifteenth station, the Resurrection, was displayed in St. John’s, West Bay on Easter Sunday that year.
 Part-funded by a grant from the Diocesan Aldhelm Mission Fund each station is painted on a 3 foot by 3 foot canvas.

-In 2018, we have the privilege of bringing them all together under one roof and putting them on show for only the second time, in St. Peter’s Church, Eype, where the Eype Centre for the Arts will be putting them on display.
+In 2018, we had the privilege of bringing them all together under one roof and putting them on show for only the second time, in St. Peter’s Church, Eype, where the Eype Centre for the Arts put them on display.

 Some artists revealed that they were taken to spiritual depths, for example Val Corgan, who painted the seventh Station, Jesus falls for the second time, says, ‘I was intrigued by the brief for this work because of the need to include a recognisable background as well as putting any figures into modern day dress.
 In painting this piece, it has therefore occurred to me that modern day struggles are much the same as they were in Christ’s day.
 In today’s society there are many ‘crosses to bear’.